 Specialising in all aspects of moving households and businesses in Mayfair London – W1 and surrounding areas of W1, W1K, W1J, W1S, WC1, WC2.
-We offer extensive list of moving services which enable us to personalise the entire move to suit your needs, your time schedule and your budget.
+We offer an extensive list of moving services that enable us to personalise the entire move to suit your needs, your time schedule and your budget.

-We offer wide range of moving services form packing the entire household or content of a large office, our professional team of trained packers are here to help.
-Need a pre move survey? we assess the volume of your goods, any risk assessment and detail inventory, is free no obligation service which enable us to tailored every clients individual requirements.
+We offer a wide range of moving services forms packing the entire household or the content of a large office, our professional team of trained packers are here to help.
+Need a pre-move survey? we assess the volume of your goods, any risk assessment and detail inventory is a free no-obligation service that enables us to tailored every client’s individual requirements.

 Our aim is simply “to organise every aspect of your move as enjoyable as possible”.
-Our Mayfair Movers with years of experience will provide the manpower, resources and skills needed for successful stress free move.
+Our Mayfair Movers with years of experience will provide the manpower, resources and skills needed for a successful stress-free move.

-In addition to providing full removals to residence of Mayfair w1 and surrounding postcode, we also provide a cost effective “Man and Van” service for people who only have small amount to move whatever the distance whether single items, flats, houses or businesses, we can pack, move and store your goods tailoring each client’s needs and requirements into a flexible package.
+In addition to providing full removals to the residence of Mayfair w1 and surrounding postcode, we also provide a cost-effective “Man and Van” service for people who only have a small amount to move whatever the distance whether single items, flats, houses or businesses, we can pack, move and store your goods tailoring each client’s needs and requirements into a flexible package.

-Are you de-cluttering or just few items or entire household to store?
-Our storage options are the most cost effective with free collection and great discount.
+Are you de-cluttering or just a few items or an entire household to store?
+Our W1 storage options are the most cost-effective with a free collection and a great discount.

 Storage rates from as little as 99p per day.

-Our Secure cost effective Storage Options allow you to store anything from a single item to entire contents of your household or businesses for as long as you need.
+Our Secure cost-effective Storage Options allow you to store anything from a single item to the entire contents of your household or businesses for as long as you need.
 Again simply select the option that suits you.
 Our storage prices beat any self storage providers in Mayfair and surrounding areas by far.